-Table 10, Employment by Occupation, reveals that the top three occupations within Lexington Township are: Sales and office (23.9%); management, business and financial (19%); and production, transportation and material moving (18.5%).
-The top Lexington Township occupations are comparable with the top occupations in Sanilac County.
-The top occupation for Sanilac County is sales and office with approximately 23.5% of the County employed within this field, followed by production, transportation and material moving (22.1%) and service occupations (14.7%).
+Table 11, Employment by Occupation, reveals that the top three occupations within Lexington Township are: Sales and office (24.5%); management, business, science, and arts occupations (35.8%); and production, transportation and material moving (18.4%).
+The top Lexington Township occupations are comparable with the top occupations in Sanilac County, though there are many more service occupations.
+This is consistent with the fact that both Croswell and Lexington have many of the service-oriented businesses within the Township boundary.